bc-computing/gus-automation/README.md

 The auxiliary test files `setup_network_delay_test.py`, `setup_nodes_test.py`, `run_experiment_test.py` invoke the functions in their respective files, `run_experiment_test.py` also calls some functions from `setup_node.py`.

 # GCP

+configs/fig6.json is set to epaxos at 25% conflict ratio (for purposes of demo)